1 2 3

 The Corvette hit 233 mph with the engine at redline in sixth gear.

-Edited for 6 vs 8 speeds: With an 8-speed, that would actually imply not gearing limited unless they were artificially limiting it to 6th...
+Edited for 6 vs 8 speeds: If there were that much power to spare with an 8-speed, this would actually imply not gearing limited unless they were artificially limiting it to 6th...
 Perhaps for some reason other than not enough power, like executive safety, 7/8 gear strength, tire limitations, cooling limitations, or perhaps even just not enough real estate?
-If they were able to top 6th going BOTH directions, this could be the beginning rater than the end.
+If they were able to top 6th going BOTH directions, that could point to this being beginning rater than the end.

 Alternatively, out of my element here, but would the downforce producing features also induce additional drag beyond the advertised Cd as speed increases?
 For airplanes the induced drag decreases with speed because the angle of attack needed to maintain altitude decreases.
 But a car is more like a plane being held at a constant angle of attack and altitude while being forced to just go faster, causing things like earlier flow separation with speed, which I'm not sure conventional automotive advertised Cd methods account for.